OSSpk/Awesome-Python-Games/README.md

 ## How to Run
 The games run on the browser-based programming environment [CodeSkulptor](http://www.codeskulptor.org/).
-Simply copy a game's code and paste it in the CodeSkulptor Editor.
-Then just click the Run button and the game will be started.
+Simply copy all of a game's code using and paste it in the CodeSkulptor Editor.
+Then just click the Run button and the game will get started.

 ## Note
-These games are built in Python 2 but they use a specific library to draw the canvas and to do the event-based programming.
+These games are built in Python 2.
+They use a specific library to draw the canvas and to do the event-based programming.
 This library named 'simplegui' is only accessible in the browser based IDE CodeSkulptor hence its necessary to run the code using CodeSkulptor.